Kangaroo Island Feral Cat Eradication Program

 Felixer vs Felis - Terrain Ecology report

-The Safe Haven for Threatened Species Project is a four year project supported by the KI NRM Board through funding from the Australian Government’s National Landcare Program.
+The Safe Haven for Threatened Species Project is a four year project supported by the KI Landscape Board through funding from the Australian Government’s National Landcare Program.

 This project will create a permanent safe haven for the endangered Kangaroo Island dunnart, and other EPBC-listed species such as the KI echidna and hooded plover, by eradicating feral cats from the Dudley Peninsula, an area of 384 square km of mixed bushland, coastal and agricultural landscapes at the eastern end of the island.
 The peninsula will be isolated from the remainder of the island by a cat barrier fence built across the narrow isthmus to prevent re-invasions from the west.
 Feral cats will be eradicated using trapping, baiting and shooting methods, and eradication will be verified by a range of methods including camera monitoring and detector dogs.